 This is why so many websites ask you to type your email address in twice (which can be frustrating).
 I choose not to do that for Ask Leo! but every site is different.

-If you get additional information that identifies that person, fantastic.
+If you can find additional information that identifies that person, fantastic.
 Contact them and let them know.

-When you don’t have information, my recommendation is that you’ve done everything you can.
-In other words, ignore the email.
+But that’s really about it.
+You’ve done everything you can.
 You can’t do anything with it until:

 • You find some piece of additional contact information either for the company or the individual.

-By and large, understand that getting the wrong email is very common, and you don’t need to be concerned about it.
+Understand that getting the wrong email is very common, and you don’t need to be concerned about it.
 Emails like this happen.
-It eventually resolves itself as people fail to get the communications that they’re expecting.
+These situations eventually resolve as people fail to get the communications they’re expecting and take action.

-9 comments on “How Do I Tell Someone They’re Entering Their Email Address Wrong?”
+4 comments on “How Do I Tell Someone They’ve Entered the Wrong Email Address?”

 Reply